');

 About Washington, NC

-Washington is a small community in North Carolina with a population of 9,754 residents.
-The median household income is $41,723 per year, which is below the national average.
-The median age in Washington is 49.4 years.
+Washington is a small town located in North Carolina with a population of 9,754 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $41,723 per year, which is 44% below the national median of $75,149.
+The median age of 49.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Washington, NC